 Skeleton shrimp eat copepods, algae and detritus.
 They use their front legs to capture their food.

-Skeleton shrmip reproduce sexually.
+Skeleton shrimp reproduce sexually.
 Females carry large, transparent egg pouches on their abdomen.
 Some females may kill males after mating by injecting them with venom from a poisonous claw.
 After hatching, juveniles immediately attach to hydroids or vegetation.
 Females are believed to live for one year.